mokronos/nonlinearLSTM/README.md

 Most of these things should work with other datasets with more inputs and outputs, but some things might need to be adjusted.
 Especially the visualizations.

+# Requirements
+Im just listing some of the packages I used, but it might be better to just go through the files and look whats necessary.
+Python 3.8.10 was used but newer and slightly older versions should work too.
+- pytorch (for the machine learning, gpu version is preferred, but cpu should work too with no changes)
+- matplotlib (for the visualizations)
+- numpy (for the data manipulation)
+- pandas (for the data manipulation, main carrier for the data)
+- scipy (for the odeint() solver)
+- joblib (for saving the scaler)
+- sklearn (for the MinMaxScaler)
+- raytune (only for automatic hyperparameter tuning)
+- other packages should all be in the standard python library

 # Other questions

 The code is not super well documented and in parts I created some non optimal solutions to problems.
 So if there are questions about the models/architectures, optimizer and other things in the process, I would first recommend to read the nonlinearLSTM.pdf file and/or check the code itself.
 If there are still questions after that feel free to contact me via <sebastian.hirt@fau.de> and I'll try to answer any open questions.